Looking for 2017 reunion info? Click here!

 Complete the Central Rock Gym participant waiver here.

 Address: Central Rock Gym, 74 Acton Street, Watertown, MA, 02472.

 When it comes to new tennis courts, we just aced it.
 Checkout our two new U10 youth USTA tennis courts.

-Interested in learning more about Camp Nashoba North?
-Well we’re be at the Thoreau School in Concord, MA on March 2nd from 1-3PM.
-Swing on by, chat with our directors, grab a brochure and learn more about Maine’s premier overnight camp!
+Interested in visiting Camp Nashoba North prior to the summer?
+Well we’re are having an Open House at Nashoba North in Raymond, ME on June 22nd from 1-3PM.
+Swing on by, take a tour of camp, chat with our directors and learn more about Maine’s premier overnight camp!

 Camp Nashoba North’s relief efforts were featured on smallerearth.com.
 Check it out below!

 Looks like our riding program was listed in an American Camp Association article.
 Great read and thanks for the shout out!

 Horseback riding has deep roots in the history of American summer camps, but stereotypical images of the expense and elitism of riding may get in the way of a full appreciation of the benefit and relevance of this activity today.
 Children need activities that foster empathy and compassion, responsibility and self-control.
 Skill-based riding programs provide for the development of a set of competencies that contribute to self-esteem and physical fitness.
 And achieving a working “friendship” with a horse remains a particularly empowering experience for both boys and girls.
 But there are countless marketing campaigns hard-selling what’s “hot” to buy and what’s “cool” to do with those precious summer hours, so parents and prospective campers may need some help to discern the benefits of learning the finer points of equitation, beginning barrel racing, or roughing it in the wilderness on horseback.